tiagorangel1/happyrobot/README.md

 </div>

-Simple Discord AI bot using ChatGPT/OpenAI with personality/vibes support, recognizing images, generating images, and real-time streaming.
+Simple Discord AI bot using ChatGPT/OpenAI with personality/vibes support, recognizing images, generating images, search, and real-time streaming.

 You can also talk to it in DMs using slash commands.